If you need help finding the best gifts for powerlifters, you've come to the right place!

 - Prevents the bar from sliding down your back on squats.
 This is most useful on low bar squats, but is also helpful on high bar squats, as shown in my photo below.

 - Stops your back from slipping during bench press.
-This is an issue when you're sweating and/or if the bench backrest cover is made from a slick fabric.
+This is an issue when you're sweating and/or if the pack pad cover on your weight bench is made from a slick fabric.

 Previously, the most common way of dealing with these issues was to use chalk.
 However, this shirt is superior to chalk in the following ways: